shlok-sm/Serverless-Plant-Identifier/README.md

     - Fetch the uploaded image.
     - Send the image to **Plant Identifier API**.
     - Save returned plant name/details into **DynamoDB**.
+6. Create a DynamoDB table to store the result

 ---